AlphaLunaFurry/fennec/README.md

 directly to that of those you care about.

-In other words, Fennec is similar to a combination of Juniper QFabric, Cray Gemini Interconnect, and even more experimental and innovative forms of extremely high-performance crossbar optical fabric switching generally used in multiprocessor interconnects and extremely high-bandwidth mutlichassis switching fabrics.
+In other words, Fennec is similar to a combination of Juniper QFabric, Cray Gemini Interconnect, and even more experimental and innovative forms of crossbar optical fabric switching generally used in multiprocessor interconnects and mutlichassis switching fabrics.

 Generally speaking, the design is essentially an omega clos hypercube network with linear network coding and flit wormhole switching.